profullstack/coldfollow-web/README.md

 ### Required Tables

 The application requires the following tables:
-- `users` - For storing user information
+- `users` - For storing user information and profiles
-- `api_keys` - For storing API keys
+- `api_keys` - For storing API keys for external integrations
 - `subscriptions` - For storing subscription information
+- `campaigns` - For storing marketing campaign data
+- `contacts` - For storing prospect and customer information
+- `social_accounts` - For storing connected social media accounts
-- `payments` - For recording payment transactions
+- `scheduled_posts` - For storing scheduled social media content
-- `document_generations` - For storing document generation history
+- `outreach_sequences` - For storing automated outreach workflows

 These tables are defined in the Supabase migrations in the `supabase/migrations` directory.

-If you're experiencing 500 Internal Server Error when using the subscription API, it's likely because these tables don't exist in your Supabase database.

 ### Database Migrations with Supabase CLI